citizenlab/chat-censorship/june-4/README.md

 ## Overview

-A collection of censored keywords realted to the June 4 1989 Tiananmen Square Massacare collected from chat apps (WeChat, LINE, TOM-Skype, Sina UC) and live streaming platforms (YY, Sina Show, 9158, GuaGua)
+A collection of censored keywords related to the June 4 1989 Tiananmen Square Massacare collected from chat apps (WeChat, LINE, TOM-Skype, Sina UC) and live streaming platforms (YY, Sina Show, 9158, GuaGua)
 Each of these applications have client-side implementations of keyword censorship.
 Through reverse engineering we extract the keyword lists and track updates to the lists over time.